 Uzza: The Koran demands that a bride be given a dowry.
 This is meant to give the wife-to-be some means of looking after herself, if only for a short period, should her husband divorce her and she must leave his home forthwith.
 A believing man unhappy with a marital choice need only repeat twice to his wife “I divorce you” before sending her packing after ascertaining she is not pregnant with his child.

 A wife’s dowry is her only possession, everything else including the family home is exclusively her husband’s.
 Her dowry is also one of the few means she has of “ransoming herself”, that is foregoing her dowry to obtain a divorce from say an abusive husband.

 Gerry: Not providing Safiyyah a “real” dowry makes the Prophet out to be a bit of a scrooge.

 Uzza: Muhammad was parsimonious, I will admit.
 When his daughter Fatima asked her father to give her one of his slave-girls to help with the housework he refused, telling her that more prayers would be just as helpful.

 Bob: You don't get rich by giving your stuff away, that's for sure.

 Uzza: Whatever Muhammad took for himself he spent most of it in Allah's Cause.

 Archie: How do you spend women in Allah's Cause?

 Uzza: As a reward.
-I am sure if giving one or more of his many wives to a holy warrior would have advanced Allah's Cause, Muhammad would have done so.
+I am sure if giving one or more of his many wives and slave-girls to a holy warrior would have advanced Allah's Cause, Muhammad would have done so.